loganmj/combat-calculator/Docs/Math.md

 | Object 3 | Object 5 |
 | Object 4 | Object 5 |

-There are 10 possible combinations of two objects that can be made from a group of five.
-This number of combinations can be determined by using the binomial coefficient equation.
+The table shows that there are 10 possible combinations of two objects that can be made from a group of five.
+This number of combinations can be determined mathematically by using the binomial coefficient equation:

 $$\frac{n!}{k!(n-k)!} = \frac{5!}{2!(5-2)!} = 10$$

 ## Probability Mass Function
 Remember that the binomial distribution equation is used to determine the probability of getting a specified number of successful results when executing a given number of trials.
 For example, when rolling five dice, what is the probability of

 - The total number of trials, denoted by $n$.
 - The probability of $k$ trials being successful.